AtheraSage/.github/POLICY_ALIGNMENT.md

 ---

-## 🌍 Pillar 3: Lead in International AI Diplomacy and Security
+## 🌍 Pillar 3: Leadership in International AI Diplomacy and Security

 **Policy Priorities:**
 - Export American AI to Allies and Partners